xlladdins/xll/docs/Excel4MacrosE-G.md

 **GALLERY.AREA**?(type\_num, delete\_overlay)

-Type\_num    is the number of a format in the AutoFormat dialog box when a chart is active dialog box that you want to apply to the area chart.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of a format in the AutoFormat dialog box when a chart is active dialog box that you want to apply to the area chart.

-Delete\_overlay    is a logical value specifying whether to delete an overlay chart.
+Delete\_overlay&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to delete an overlay chart.

   - > If delete\_overlay is TRUE, Microsoft Excel deletes all overlays,
     > if present, and applies the new format to the main chart.